kubeflow/website/content/docs/guides/components/modeldb.md

 syncer_obj.sync()
 ```
-The code for the API can be found in [ModelDbSyncerBase.py](https://github.com/mitdbg/modeldb/blob/master/client/python/modeldb/basic/ModelDbSyncerBase.py), where the Syncer, Dataset, Model, ModelConfig, ModelMetrics classes and their methods are declared.
+The code for the API can be found in [ModelDbSyncerBase.py](https://github.com/mitdbg/modeldb/blob/master/client/python/modeldb/basic/ModelDbSyncerBase.py), where the Syncer, Dataset, Model, ModelConfig, ModelMetrics classes and
+their methods are declared.

+For other methods of logging please refer to the ModelDB docs [here](https://github.com/mitdbg/modeldb/blob/master/client/python/light_api.md#c-sync-information)

 4)  Port-forward the modeldb-frontend pod to port 3000.